QuestForTetris/tetris-writeup/VarLife.md

 Incidentally, there is no NOT gate here.
 That's because without an incoming signal, a constant output must be produced, which does not work well with the variety in timings that the current computer hardware requires.
 We got along just fine without it anyway.

 Also, many components were intentionally designed to fit within an 11 by 11 bounding box (a *tile*) where it takes signals 11 ticks from entering the tile to leave the tile.
 This makes components more modular and easier to slap together as needed without having to worry about adjusting wires for either spacing or timing.

+To see more gates that were discovered/constructed in the process of exploring circuitry components, check out this blog post by PhiNotPi: [Building Blocks: Logic Gates](http://blog.phinotpi.com/2016/05/31/building-blocks-logic-gates/).

 ### Delay Components